Using secs4go for GEM Host and Equipment Development

 1 | cd secs4go |

-package integration test exercises host?equipment flows.
+The gem package integration test exercises host?equipment flows.

 9. Common Pitfalls & Tips